New Zealand Tea Tree, Manuka

-Native to Australia, New Zealand.
+Native to Australia and New Zealand.
 Called tea tree because Captain Cook brewed a tea from the leaves and gave it to his crew as a scurvy preventive.
-Substantial and useful plants year round; soft and casual looking (never rigid or formal).
+Substantial and useful plants year-round; soft and casual looking (never rigid or formal).
 Most make a display of five-petaled single flowers (somewhat like tiny wild roses) along stems among the small leaves.
 Petals surround a hard central cone or cup that matures to a woody seed capsule that hangs on for a long time after the petals drop.
-Flowers typically white, pink, or red.Leptospermum scoparium
+Flowers are typically white, pink, or red.Leptospermum scoparium

-Basic species is rarely seen, but its many varieties are valuable garden plants, most growing from 2 to 10 ft. tall and wide.
-Not as bold in form or as serviceable in hedges and screens as Leptospermum laevigatum, but its half-inch flowers are showier: single or double, in white, pink, or red, profuse in spring and summer.
-Branches densely set with needlelike green leaves, 1/4 to 1/2 in. long.
+The basic species is rarely seen, but its many varieties are valuable garden plants, most growing from 2–10 ft. tall and wide.
+Not as bold in form or as serviceable in hedges and screens as L. laevigatum, but its half-inch flowers are showier: single or double, in white, pink, or red, profuse in spring and summer.
+Branches are densely set with needlelike green leaves, 1/4–1/2 in. long.
 Good in containers.

-Upright growth to 8 ft. tall and wide.
+‘Apple Blossom’: Upright growth to 8 ft. tall and wide.
 Pale pink double flowers age to white.
-Leaves tinge pink in cold weather.'Gaiety Girl'
+Leaves tinge pink in cold weather.

-Slow growing to 5 ft. tall, 4 ft. wide.
+‘Gaiety Girl’: Slow growing to 5 ft. tall and 4 ft. wide.
 Double flowers are pink with lilac tint.
-Reddish foliage.'Helene Strybing'
+Reddish foliage.

-To 6–10 ft. tall and wide with an open, picturesquehabit.
-Rich, deep pink, single flowers are a bit larger than those of other varieties.'Horizontalis'
+‘Helene Strybing’: Grows to 6–10 ft. tall and wide with an open, picturesque habit.
+Rich, deep pink, single flowers are a bit larger than those of other varieties.

-Fast growing to 3–4 ft. tall, 12 ft. wide, with horizontal branches and drooping branchlets.
+‘Horizontalis’: Fast growing to 3–4 ft. tall and 12 ft. wide, with horizontal branches and drooping branchlets.
 Single white flowers.
-Good bank cover.'Ruby Glow'
+Good bank cover.

-Compact, upright growth to 6–8 ft. tall, 4–5 ft. wide.
+‘Ruby Glow’: Compact, upright growth to 6–8 ft. tall and 4–5 ft. wide.
 Dark foliage and 3/4-in. double blooms in oxblood red; entire shrub looks red.

-Basic species is rarely seen, but its many varieties are valuable garden plants, most growing from 2 t...
+The basic species is rarely seen, but its many varieties are valuable garden plants, most growing from...

 Grows to 25 to 40 ft. tall, 30 to 60 ft. wide (or larger).
 Has broad, flattened crown that is wider th...

-Native to South Pacific and Australia.
-Rather fast growth to 20–50 ft.
-Young trees narrow and er...
+Native to the South Pacific and Australia.
+Rather fast growth to 20–50 ft. tall.
+Young trees are...